stewartreichling/google-cloud-functions_cloud-build-integration/README.md

 automated deployment workflow.
 At a high level, the goal is to enable you to:
 * modify code locally
 * commit and push that change to a remote repository
-* trigger a deployment to Google Cloud Functions using the updated code
+* trigger a deployment to Google Cloud Functions using the updated code (either automated or manual for multiple functions)

 The example uses the following products:
 * Cloud Functions